amrios/z370-g_vanilla/README.md

 **Not working**
 * Bluetooth and Wifi, there is no driver in macOS for the ones on-board.
 You must buy a compatible device in order to use them.
-* Any service requiring bluetooth due to lack of supported hardware.

 ## Other